 11 Acoustic wall panels

-The domestic tile market is large and offers long term potential – of the 24.4 million dwellings in England, the average age is around 71 years, giving a significant and growing need for repair, maintenance and improvement spend.
-Of the 24.4 million homes, 15.8 million were owner occupied, 4.6 million were private rented, and 4.0 million were social rented (either from housing associations or local authorities (source: 2022-23 English Housing Survey, DLUHC).
+The domestic tile market is large and offers long-term potential – of the approximately 30 million dwellings in the UK, the average age is around 70 years, giving a significant and growing need for repair, maintenance and improvement spend.
+Of the 24.4 million homes in England, 15.8 million were owner occupied, 4.6 million were private rented, and 4.0 million were social rented (either from housing associations or local authorities (source: 2022-23 English Housing Survey, DLUHC).

-The ‘home improvement boom’ described above followed a very poor period for domestic demand in 2020 which was due to the Covid-19 pandemic.
-However, from 2021, a number of factors were particularly favourable for the domestic market, resulting in robust demand.
-These factors included people spending more time in their home whilst at the same time having a restricted choice for their economic activity, a boost to housing prices and transactions through reduced stamp duty and low interest rates, and substantial excess savings built up through the lockdown period.
-As such, the market was buoyant from the spring of 2021 into 2022.
+Following the Covid-19 pandemic in 2020, the UK home improvement market was buoyant across the following two years of 2021 and 2022.
+This was the result of a number of factors being particularly favourable for the domestic market, including people spending more time in their homes while at the same time having restricted choices for their economic activity, a boost to housing prices and transactions through reduced stamp duty and low interest rates, and substantial excess savings built up through the Covid-19 lockdown period.

 The UK housing market is a useful indicator of the market.
 In a market of rising prices, homeowners tend to feel more affluent and are more confident in spending money on their homes.
-House prices, on average were 0.5% higher in FY24 than in the previous year, and by September 2024, were 3.2% higher year on year (source: Nationwide).
+Following a modest increase in the average price of a house in FY24 of 0.5%, in FY25 average house prices grew by 3.3% and ended the year with growth of 2.1% in September 2025 (source: Nationwide).
 Mortgage approvals and housing transactions also impact the level of demand on home improvement projects, albeit with a lag.
-Mortgage approvals rose 23.1% in the FY24 financial year compared to FY23, and approvals in September 2024 were almost 50% higher than in the same month of the previous year (source: Bank of England), although housing transactions were still 12% lower year on year overall in FY24 (source: HMRC).
-When combined with the start of a cycle of potentially falling interest rates, the upward movements in house prices and mortgage approvals might suggest the start of an improved outlook for the housing market in 2025.
+Mortgage approvals rose 10.7% in the FY25 financial year compared to FY24; however, this strong performance was driven between the months of October 2024 to January 2025, over the second half of FY25 approvals were 2.0% higher than the prior year (source: Bank of England).

 The UK commercial tile market is highly fragmented and regionalised with only a small number of scale competitors.
 The smaller competitors tend to specialise in certain sectors of the market – examples being transport, restaurants, automotive, leisure, offices or higher-end residential.